Masicko/ImageToEIS/README.md

 There can be more subdomains in `submatrix_list`.
 Dimensions of the resulting `two_subdomain_matrix` is computed as en rectangular envelope of all *locations* in `submatrix_list`.
 The submatrices can overlap (in this case, the latter has priority in evaluation of matrix), but **every pixel must be covered** by the submatrices.

 #### Three column domain template
-There is a template using the upper structure of defying submatrices, which generates a domain of 3 columns with defined material specification (*hole_ratio* and *LSM_ratio*).
+There is a template using the upper structure of defying submatrices, which generates a domain of 3 columns with defined material specification (*porosity* and *LSM_ratio*).
 In addition, there are contacts (of width 1 and optional height) on the left side providing an interesting distribution of electrical current through the system.
 The right side consists of a continuous one layer of LSM as a connection to conductive electrolyte.
 The obligate input parameters are

 - `LSM_ratio1`, `LSM_ratio2`, `LSM_ratio3`

 Optional parameters (with default values) are

-- `hole_ratio1=0.5, hole_ratio2=0.5, hole_ratio3=0.5`
+- `porosity1=0.5, porosity2=0.5, porosity3=0.5`
 - `positions_of_contacts=[15, 50]` : starting row for each LSM contact
 - `height_of_contacts=5`
 - `column_width=5`